 SYNTHIA JAHAN- VANCOUVER

 Synthia is drawn to almost all things creative.
 Her love for photography began when she was little, watching her dad with his 35mm Olympus, taking time to carefully compose each scene he captured.
 She went on to study Fine Art Photography at the University of Calgary during her Bachelors in Fine Arts (Arts/ Photography).
+She also holds a Bachelor of Environmental Design Studies Architecture from Dalhousie University.
 Aside from her love for photography, her interests and passions are broad, ranging from picking the strings of a guitar to picking up a hammer on site to picking up a pen with a group of designers, to spending the day painting and making a mess.
 Working in a variety of design roles has fuelled her desire to find creative and collaborative approaches at all scales.
 She has had the privilege to contribute to a number of international and local projects in Bangladesh, Nicaragua, India, and Canada.
 When not taking photos, Synthia works as an Architectural/ Interior Designer.

 LIZA CHATTERJEE- EDMONTON